Anti-Ottoman revolts of 1565–1572: 1571-1572

+After the Christian victory a multitude of Greeks went to Spain to seek support.

-Large-scale unrest occurred in additional parts of the Ottoman Empire; in the islands of Aegina and Lefkada the Christian inhabitants rose in revolt, while in Naxos they declined to pay the jizya tax owed by the Christian subjects of the Empire.
-Revolts were also noted in the islands such as Andros, Paros, Rodos, Kos, Karpathos, Imbros, Skiathos, Chios, Agios Efstratios and Mitilini, as well as on the Asia Minor coast: at the surroundings of Smyrna, Phocaea and Cesme.
-The regions of Thessaly, northern Euboia, and parts of Macedonia, including Thessaloniki and Serres, also witnessed revolutionary activity.
-Moreover, incidents of unrest were even reported even at the Ottoman capital Constantinople as soon as the news of the Ottoman defeat reached the city.
+Large-scale unrest occurred in additional parts of the Ottoman Empire: in the islands of Aegina and Lefkada the Christian inhabitants rose in revolt, while in Naxos they declined to pay the jizya tax owed by the Christian subjects of the Empire.
+Revolts were also noted in islands such as Andros, Paros, Rodos, Kos, Karpathos, Imbros, Skiathos, Chios, Agios Efstratios and Lesbos, as well as on the Asia Minor coast around Smyrna, Phocaea and Cheshme.
+Thessaly, northern Euboea and parts of Macedonia, including Thessaloniki and Serres, also witnessed revolutionary activity.
+Incidents of unrest were reported even at Constantinople once news of the Ottoman defeat reached the city.